ks342/WanderLust/README.md

-WanderLust - Vacation Rental Booking Website WanderLust is a full-stack web application built with Node.js, Express, MongoDB, and Mapbox to allow users to search, view, and book vacation rentals.
-The platform lets users browse various destinations, add their own listings, rate and review properties, and manage their profiles.
+🌍 WanderLust - Vacation Rental Booking Website WanderLust is your go-to platform for finding the perfect getaway!
+Whether you’re a traveler hunting for your next adventure or a host ready to share a dreamy destination, WanderLust has you covered.
+Built with modern web technologies like Node.js, Express, MongoDB, and Mapbox, this full-stack app makes browsing, booking, and reviewing vacation rentals a breeze.

-Features
+✨ Features
+🧑‍💼 User Authentication
-User Authentication: Users can sign up, log in, and manage their profile.
+Sign up, log in, and manage your own traveler profile with ease.

+🏡 Listings Management
-Listings: Users can create, edit, and delete vacation rental listings with details like title, description, price, location, and image.
+Add, edit, or delete your vacation rentals.
+Each listing includes a title, description, price, image, and location.

-Reviews: Users can add reviews (with a rating system) to listings they have booked.

-Map Integration: Display the location of each listing using Mapbox integration for better visualization.

-CRUD Operations: Listings and reviews support create, read, update, and delete operations, ensuring users can manage their content easily.

-Flash Messages: Provides user feedback via flash messages for success, error, and other notifications.

-Custom Error Handling: Graceful error handling and redirection for a smooth user experience.
+⭐ Ratings & Reviews
+Book a place?
+Leave a review!
+Users can rate properties and share feedback to help others choose the best spots.

+🗺️ Map Integration with Mapbox
+Visualize listings on an interactive map — perfect for scoping out nearby adventures or scenic stays.

+🛠️ Full CRUD Functionality
+Create, Read, Update, Delete — manage listings and reviews like a pro.

+💬 Flash Messages
+Get real-time feedback on your actions — success messages, error alerts, and more.

+🚨 Custom Error Handling
+Nobody likes broken pages!
+We’ve got smooth error pages and redirects to keep the experience flawless.

-Tech Stack
+🛠️ Tech Stack
 Backend: Node.js, Express.js

-Database: MongoDB, Mongoose
+Database: MongoDB + Mongoose

-Frontend: HTML, CSS, JavaScript, EJS (Embedded JavaScript templates)
+Frontend: HTML, CSS, JavaScript, EJS

-Maps: Mapbox (for location visualization)
+Maps & Location: Mapbox

-Authentication: Passport.js (for secure user login)
+Authentication: Passport.js